 State Fishing Regulations apply on Marine Corps Base Hawaii.
 In Addition to State and Federal Laws, MCBH Has Its Own Prohibitions & Restrictions!

-• ONLY Barbless Circle Hooks may be used when fishing!
+• ONLY Barbless Fishing Hooks may be used when fishing!
 Crimping down the barb on hooks is permissible.

 • Only 2 poles allowed for every person actively fishing.